Opportunities - Selection Processes

 Further details about the organization and its activities can be found on the Office of the Commissioner of Lobbying of Canada's website.

 Review of applications will begin on July 28, 2017.
 Candidates must apply online via the Governor in Council Appointments website.
+Candidates are strongly encouraged to submit their applications by this date.
+After this date, your application will be retained and may be considered up until an appointment to the position is made.
 Your cover letter should be addressed to the Assistant Secretary to the Cabinet (Senior Personnel), Privy Council Office, and should be sent only through the online application.

 The Government of Canada will consider diversity in assessing candidates for this position.
 Preference may be given to candidates who are members of one or more of the following groups: women, Indigenous peoples, persons with disabilities, and members of visible minorities.